 EXAMS: There will be six (6) in class exams (100 points each) and one comprehensive final examination (100 points).
 Exams are closed book/closed note and each student must work independently.
 There are no make-up exams unless arranged in advance with documentation.
 Plan now to be in class on the date of the exams.
 Any missing exam grade will be recorded as a "0".
-Your lowest test score will be dropped.
-This can be done only one time.
 Note: The final exam is cumulative and mandatory for all students.
+There is one make-up exam at 7:00 a.m.
+11/30.
+This is not a good option.